alvierahman90/otfmacros/syntax.md

 ## definition of simple macros
 Macros are defined in a separate file, by default called `macros`.
-You can change/add additional macro files through the command line options.
+You can add additional macro files through the command line options.

 Examples of macro definitions: